TheThingSystem/steward/nodewiki/steward/MacOSX.md

 ### Alternative method to install Node.js

-_NOTE: The nvm system is based around the bash shell.
+_The nvm system is based around the bash shell.
 If you run tcsh or another alternative, it's not going to work for you.
 You'll have to install node by hand.
 Go ahead and checkout Node.js from the Github repository,_

     git clone https://github.com/joyent/node.git